He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 Two steps.
 Pause for balance.
 Three more, arms windmilling.
 A bird passed overhead—Fionn's eyes followed—and Torven caught him before he fell, set him back on his feet.
 Two more steps and Fionn stopped again, staring at clouds drifting past bone walls.

 Torven didn't rush him.
-Children learned this way: slowly, stumbling, fascinated by things adults walked past.
+Children learned this way, slowly, stumbling, fascinated by things adults walked past.
 Most children watched the ground.
 Fionn only watched sky.

-The well rose ahead at the settlement's center, the only well that hadn't run dry.
-Two others had failed last Frost-season, their dragon-bone pumps cracking with no materials to repair them.
+The well rose ahead at the settlement's center, the only one that hadn't run dry.

-People gathered—necessity forced them together even when they'd rather stay separate.
+People gathered around it, two wells had failed last Frost-season, their dragon-bone pumps cracking with no materials to repair them.
 Boneholder families on the north side, their dragon-scale cloaks marking them like flags.
 Edge-dwellers on the south, leather and iron and wood.
 Neutral ground in between where the children played.

 Five or six children ran through the middle space, laughing as they kicked a leather ball between them.
 Mostly Edge-dwellers, and one Boneholder boy, Colm, in a dragon-scale vest too valuable to risk but worn anyway.
 Status, even at four winters old.